zlab-pub/SecurityHub/README.md

 ## Introduction
 This project implements backscatter-based EMR modulation in Zedboard.
 The modulated EMR signal can be captured by a commercial wireless network card and used as a physical fingerprint of a USB peripheral device for identification.
++ This project corresponds 4.2 section "Backscatter-based EMR Modulation" in the paper.

 ## Project Structure
 A description of the project's directory structure, including key files and directories.